osrf/ovc/ovc_mini/README.md

 OVC Mini intends to bring the same open computing platform to a much smaller form factor.
 This had been made possible through the extremely small form factor SoMs that are built around NXP's IMX8M chips.
-The end goal is a minimalistic footprint camera with the same screw-on lens, combined with swappable 4-lane mipi camera boards.
+The end goal is a minimalistic footprint camera with the same screw-on lens, combined with swappable 2-lane or 4-lane mipi camera boards.

 ## Hardware